Vancomycin-Resistant Enterococci (VRE)

 Information for patients from the Infection Prevention and Control Team

-Routine tests were carried out whilst you were in hospital and we have found that you are either a carrier of Vancomycin-Resistant Enterococci (VRE) called colonisation, or that you have an infection with VRE.
+Routine tests were carried out whilst you were in hospital.
+The tests have found that you are either:

 This leaflet explains what the infection is and how it is treated.
-If after reading this leaflet you have any further questions or concerns, please speak to a member of ward staff or ask to speak to a member of the Infection Prevention and Control Team.
+We hope this leaflet answers some of the questions you may have.
+If you have any further questions or concerns, please speak to a member of ward staff or the Infection Prevention and Control Team.

 What is VRE?